hpvcenter/HPVChimera/README.md

 This script aims to check putative human papillomavirus (HPV) contigs for chimera presence.

 Requirements for the script:
     Fasta file with contigs´ sequences
     HPVdatabase
     Nucleotide-Nucleotide BLAST 2.10.1+

+You will find all files needed for the database, however, you can create it yourself with the following command:
-You will need to make the database for BLAST: makeblastdb -in HPV_COMPLETE_GENOMES.fasta -parse_seqids -blastdb_version 5  -title "HPVcomplete" -dbtype nucl
+    makeblastdb -in HPV_COMPLETE_GENOMES.fasta -parse_seqids -blastdb_version 5  -title "HPVcomplete" -dbtype nucl

 This script requires three parameters as input.
 1. Fasta file with your contigs´s sequences